bfelger/bfelger.github.io/pages/resurrecting-rom/pt-1-compile-gcc.md

       |        ^~~~
 ```

 `merc.h` has no reference to `stdio.h`, so it has no idea what `FILE` is.
-Presumedly, the code files that actually _call_ these functions will include `stdio.h`, and perhaps in the days of yore, the code files that _didn't_ would elide over these incomplete definitions.
+Presumably, the code files that actually _call_ these functions will include `stdio.h`, and perhaps in the days of yore, the code files that _didn't_ would elide over these incomplete definitions.
 That is definitely not the case, today.

 Note that this is not the only place in `merc.h` that references `FILE`: